 I remember one waiter there, I think he co-owned the tavern.
 He was medium-height, slim, of calm disposition, with a pencil moustache.
 He was clad in a black, tuxedo-type outfit, the uniform of the Montreal tavern waiter then.
 You see similar dress in illustrations of English Victorian restaurants.
 Most waiters in Montreal by then were francophone but he was “English”.
-Nonetheless he spoke perfect French, which was unusual at the time for an “Anglais“.
+Nonetheless he spoke perfect French, unusual at the time for an “Anglais“.
 I think he told me he had been a policeman in an earlier career.
 He was probably 45 at most and could still be living.
-Like all good waiters he would linger with the clientele to have chat but was Johnny on the spot when the place was busy.
+Like all good waiters he would linger with the clientele to have a chat but was Johnny on the spot when the place was busy.

-That menu (click twice for perfect readability) is a good example of how foods of various national origins can combine to form an area’s preferred eating: you see spaghetti, pig’s feet and meat balls, a Middle Eastern dish or two, hot chicken plate, lots of poutines, and an interesting range of hamburgers.
-Note the Trappist Poutine, I loved that one!
+Their menu is a good example of how foods of various national origins can combine to form a culinary corpus in a particular area.
+We see spaghetti, pig’s feet and meat balls, a Middle Eastern dish or two, a hot chicken plate, (many) different poutines, and a range of hamburgers.
+Note the “Trappist Poutine”, I loved that one.

 It’s typical popular fare for Montrealers, and Brisket pretty much covers the gamut.
 I didn’t get the chance to eat there unfortunately, but it is Stop No. 1 the next time I am in Montreal.

 Krausmann’s had to have the pig’s knuckle dish on its menu when it launched in 1901.
 It is now 2016, and the same dish is still served, a hop and skip from the original location.
 No one has explained this to the Montreal eating public as far as I know.
 I doubt there are many other, if any, dishes in Montreal, or Canada for that matter, served continuously for 115 years!